stefanofiorentino/message_traits/README.md

 ## Message Traits

-Type traits made easy for message dispatching simplistic lib.
+Type traits made easy for message dispatching simple (not so simplistic) lib.

 ## Building